cedelmaier/dragonfruit/gromacs/README.md

 ability to concatenate and process the trajectory files after a certain amount of running gromacs.

+## UNC: Longleaf: Loading GROMACS
+Longleaf has problems with the modules correctly working with gromacs.
+To get around this, load the modules needed, and then directly source the correct setup script in the gromacs directory that you want to use.

+For CUDA-based gromacs, use the following commands.

+	module load gcc/9.1.0
+	module load cuda/11.4
+	source /nas/longleaf/apps/gromacs/2021.5/avx_512-cuda11.4/bin/GMXRC

+For CUDA-based-PLUMED gromacs, use the following commands.

+	module load gcc/9.1.0
+	module load cuda/9.2
+	source /nas/longleaf/apps/gromacs/???

+## Flatiron Institute: Skylake: Loading GROMACS
+For the Flatiron computers, to load gromacs with the plumed compilation, this seems to work the best.

+	module load modules/2.0-20220630
+	module load openmpi/4.0.7
+	module load gromacs/skylake-mpi-plumed-2021.4
+	module load plumed/mpi-2.8.0

+Make sure that we have a conda environment loaded with the proper MDAnalysis/MDTraj dependencies.
+At the moment, this doesn't work.
+Figure out why another time.

+NOTE: This is a test to make sure that things work at the moment.
+Performance testing is ongoing to figure out how to optimize the ns/day of this calculation, and what I can reasonably use in terms of resources.
+For now, go with the recommended

+	mpirun gmx_mpi grompp -f step7_plumed_v1.mdp -o step7_plumed_v1.tpr -c step6.6_equilibration.gro -p topol.top -n index.ndx

 ## Running GROMACS
 I have created run scripts for the membrane simulations that can be generated with the create_run_scripts.py python script.
 This script is invoked in the following way,